lit/rfcs/rfcs/0000-rfc-template.md

 ### Interoperability

 Is this proposal for a feature that could be interoperable across web components not written in Lit?
 Does it create a tight coupling between components written in Lit?
-Could it be a Web Components Community Group Protocol?
+Could it be a [Web Components Community Group](https://github.com/w3c/webcomponents-cg) [Community Protocol](https://github.com/webcomponents-cg/community-protocols)?

 ### Security Impact